Bridgeconn/vachan-api/docs/architecture.md

 ### app/database

 Establishes database connections.
-Make use of environment variables to connect to correct database using credentials
+Make use of environment variables to connect to correct database using credentials.

+### app/dependencies

+Defines the `get_db()` function and `log` object used by other moudles like main, crud, routers etc

-### logs/ and app/logger
+### logs/

 * `logs` folder contains the API log files
-* `app/logger` file has all the setting related to logging, such are file path, maximum size and number of log file etc
+* `app/dependencies` file has all the setting related to logging, such are file path, maximum size and number of log file etc.
-* Most of the logging is done in the main module while entering each API function and in exception handlers
+* Most of the logging is done in the routers module while entering each API function and in exception handlers in main.

 ### app/custom_exceptions

-Defines some of the exceptions like TypeException, NotAvailableException that are raised explicitly in code
+Defines some of the exceptions like TypeException, NotAvailableException that are raised explicitly in code.

 ### app/tests

 Contains all test cases defined.
-Uses pytest
+Uses pytest.
 They are grouped based on API groups you see on swagger/redoc documentations.
-The test files are names as test_groupname.py pattern.
+The test files are named as test_groupname.py pattern.
 Each test function is independant of each other.
-So tests can run in any desired manner as below
+So tests can be run in any desired manner as below

 - All together (`python -m pytest` from app folder)
 - One file at a time
-- One of more test fuctions in a file using patterns(functions names)
+- One or more test functions in a file using patterns(functions names)